yactouat/pips_resources_definitions/README.md

 ## what is this ?

-the TS npm package that centralizes all the resources definitions and common behaviors for the PIPS project
+the TS npm package that centralizes all the resources definitions and common behaviors for my PIPS (Portable Integrated Personal System) project

 ## pre requisites